-The best thing you can do is to get started before you ever leave your current job.
-When freelancing comes with so much uncertainty, it’s nice to get the ball rolling when you still have the comfort and security of a steady paycheck.
-Use that time to build up a side hustle and also take care of those nuts and bolts things you need to get started—like setting up a website and an accounting system, for example.
+It'll probably involve quite a few late nights and weekends spent working, but use that time to build up a side hustle and also take care of those nuts and bolts things you need to get started—like setting up a website and an accounting system, for example.
 FIND OUT MORE

 Absolutely!
 While I can understand that all of those online gurus who promise you’ll earn $10,000 within your first minute of freelancing can make you skeptical, it’s totally possible to earn an awesome living as a freelance writer.

-I wish I had a straightforward answer for you.
-However, this really all comes down to personal preference and your own unique situation.
-I think it’s best not to quit until you have at least a couple of clients under your belt.
+Again, I think it’s best not to quit until you have at least a couple of clients under your belt.
 Also, I recommend having some savings in your back pocket to support you while you get up and running.

-From networking to job boards, there are so many different outlets you can use to find freelance clients.
+Rest assured that there isn't one right way to find freelance clients.
 The important thing here is to find something that works well for you.
 FIND OUT MORE ABOUT HOW TO LAND CLIENTS

-In terms of getting started, I recommend setting an income goal for yourself (either for the month or the year) and then working backwards from there.
-It’s smart to have a larger strategy in place, rather than just pulling numbers out of a hat.
-LEARN MORE
+In terms of getting started, I recommend setting an income goal for yourself (whether that's for the month or the year) and then working backwards from there to figure out how many projects you'd need to complete at certain rates.